Boom: Dow hits 20,000 for first time ever

 Yardeni said the verdict is still out on whether the enthusiasm on Wall Street is overdone.

-"Is the market irrationally exuberant or will Trump prevail in a way that's bullish for the economy," he said.
+"Is the market irrationally exuberant or will Trump prevail in a way that's bullish for the economy?" he asked.
 "The bottom line on Trump is: love him or hate him, you don't want to bet against him."